nkh/ftl/docs/src/faq.md

 ### How do to search file contents?

 Press `\g` to search with ripgrep.
 Results appear in the preview pane.

+## Display

+### Why are long file names truncated and the dot before the extension missing?

+When an entry's combined path + name length exceeds the pane width, ftl truncates it to fit on one line.
+The truncation keeps the extension visible (so you can still tell a `.txt` from a `.png`) but drops the dot between the ellipsis and the extension — the visible form is `prefix…ext` rather than `prefix…ext`.
+This matches upstream behaviour and is intentional.

+If you see garbled truncation (e.g. random characters from the middle of the name appearing where the prefix should be), make sure you have the b1234f0 fix applied — older versions used a negative slice index that bash silently reinterpreted as "from end of string", producing mangled output for entries that barely overflowed.

 ## Shell Integration